-New York LLC – (7 Step) Guide on How To Start an LLC in NY
+New York LLC – How To Start a New York LLC (7-Step Guide)

 When forming a business in New York, there are lots of decisions you will have to make.
-If you decide that an LLC is the right format for your business, there are a few steps which you are required to follow to ensure that it has been formed and processed correctly.
-All states have different requirements when it comes to LLC formation, and New York is no different.
+If you decide that an LLC is a right format for your business, there are a few steps that you are required to follow to ensure that it has been formed and processed correctly.
+All states have different requirements & costs when it comes to LLC formation, and New York is no different.
 Be sure to check you have completed all steps for your required state when going through the formation process.

-In this guide, we will be looking at the steps of how to create an LLC in the state of New York.
+In this guide, we will be looking at the steps of how to create an LLC in the state of New York yourself.
 Although this may seem a bit daunting at first, if you follow each step, the process may seem a little simpler.

-- 8 Steps on Starting an LLC in New York
+- 8 Steps In Order to Start an LLC in New York

 - Step 1: Choose a New York Business Name

-- Step 2: Register Official Address in NY and Registered Agent
+- Step 2: Register an Official Address in NY and Get a Registered Agent

 - Step 3: Getting Licenses and Permits for NY